justprateek/medic_bot/data/nlu/nlu-med.md

 - i have fevre problem
 - i have fevere problem
 - i have fever problem
+- i am sick

 ## intent:problem_nasal_1_5_1
 - nasal blockage
 - i have nasal blockage
+- my nose is blocked
+- i cant breathe in night
+- i have problem in breathing while sleeping

 ## intent:problem_not_nasal_1_5_2
 - i do not have nasal blockage
 - i dont have nasal blockage
+- no nasal blockage

 ## intent:problem_fungal_1_6
 - i have fungal infection